AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel.md

 Let us get started:

 1. Go to the _Connections_ page under **Manage Data** > **Connections**.
-1. Click the **Add a New Source** button, located on the right side of the screen above the Data Sources table.
+1. Click **Add a New Source**, located on the right side of the screen above the Data Sources table.
-1. Click the **Mixpanel icon** and the credentials page will open.
+1. Click the Mixpanel icon and the credentials page will open.

 Leave this page open for now and switch to the browser window with your Mixpanel account.